bdurrett/esphome-temp-humid-OLED/README.md

 Software and casing for a small device that works with ESPHome / Home Assistant to capture temperature and hudity and display it locally.
 Includes a button to toggle screen saver / lights out mode.

+More on this project on my blog [ESPHome Temperature and Humidity with OLED Display](https://brett.durrett.net/esphome-temperature-and-humidity-with-oled-display/)

 ![ESPHome Temperature Humidity OLED fully built](https://brett.durrett.net/wp-content/uploads/2022/12/full_build2.jpeg)

 ## Software Setup